Interfix: Formation of compound words

 In Swedish, compound nouns are written as one word, and interfixes are very common. -s- is frequently used in this way, as in fabriksarbetare, which consists of fabrik ("factory") and arbetare ("worker").
 Examples of other interfixes are -e-, as in when familj and far ("family" and "father") become familjefar, and -a-, when viking and by ("viking" and "village") become vikingaby.
 However, just like in Norwegian, not all compound words are written with an interfix.
 For example stenålder, which consists of sten ("stone") and ålder ("age").
 Some words ending in a vowel lose the last letter.
 For example arbetarklass ("working class") consists of arbetare ("worker") and klass ("class").

 Norwegian is closely related to Swedish and has a similar pattern, but uses interfixing somewhat more moderately.
 Examples: arbeid + rom = arbeidsrom ("workroom"), but fabrikk + arbeider = fabrikkarbeider and familie + far = familiefar.
 The most common interfix is -s-, but there are examples with -e-: barn + hage = barnehage ("kindergarten"), and bjørn + hi = bjørnehi ("bear hive" / "bear's nest").

 In Serbo-Croatian, interfixes -o- and -e- are obligatory when forming a compound.
 For example, brod + gradilište = brodogradilište ("shipyard"), but kuća + pazitelj = kućepazitelj ("concierge").
 Unless an interfix is added, the new-formed word is considered to be a word-joining, such as zimzelen (zima + zelen, "evergreen").

 In Russian the most popular interfixes are letters -o- and -e- (Russian letters).
-For example: the word паровоз (пар-о-воз) — "parovoz" (par-o-voz) means "locomotive"; par means "steam" and voz means "cart".
+For example: the word паровоз (пар-о-воз) — "parovoz" (par-o-voz) means "locomotive"; par means "steam" and voz means "to carry".